whutch/cwmud/README.md

 Atria runs on [Python 3.4][python] and is as yet untested on any later versions.
 There are currently no plans to support earlier versions.

-Atria requires a running [Redis][redis] server for messages, as well as the [Redis Python bindings][redis-py].
+Atria requires a running [Redis][redis] server and the [Redis Python bindings][redis-py] for messages, and [passlib]/[py-bcrypt] for password hashing.
 It also makes use of [miniboa-py3], a Python 3 port of [miniboa], which is a tiny, asynchronous Telnet server.
 Our modified copy of miniboa is included in `atria/libs`.

 To install the Python package dependencies, run:
 ```